algbio/themisto/README.md

-# NEWS

-A new release Themisto 3.0 is almost ready!
-For stable Themisto v2.1, go to commit [27bcca8](https://github.com/algbio/themisto/tree/27bcca83d25991f52211253a7c9a0a08436b5f65).

 # About Themisto
-Themisto is a succinct colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
-For more information, see the [webpage](https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto) and the [paper](https://www.biorxiv.org/content/biorxiv/early/2020/04/04/2020.04.03.021501/DC1/embed/media-1.pdf?download=true).
-The pseudoalignment algorithm is modeled after the tool Kallisto.
+Themisto is a succinct colored k-mer index supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto, Bifrost and Metagraph.
+For more information, see [preprint](https://www.biorxiv.org/content/10.1101/2023.02.24.529942v1).

 # Installation
 ## Requirements